Arizona State vs. Arizona NCAA Football Odds, Plays and Insights | November 27, 2021

 - The Sun Devils have been favored by 20 points or more one time this season and have not covered the spread in any of them.

-- Arizona State has eclipsed the over/under in 50% of its opportunities this year (five times in 10 games with a set point total).
+- Arizona State's games this year have eclipsed the over/under five times in 10 opportunities (50%).

-- The Sun Devils put up 28.9 points per game, comparable to the 30.8 per contest the Wildcats give up.
+- The Sun Devils put up 28.9 points per game, comparable to the 30.8 per matchup the Wildcats give up.

-- When Arizona State records more than 30.8 points, it is 3-2 against the spread and 6-0 overall.
+- When Arizona State scores more than 30.8 points, it is 3-2 against the spread and 6-0 overall.

-- Arizona State is 4-4 against the spread and 6-3 overall when the team totals over 377.7 yards.
+- When Arizona State piles up over 377.7 yards, the team is 4-4 against the spread and 6-3 overall.

-- The Sun Devils have turned the ball over 21 times this season, 15 more turnovers than the Wildcats have forced (6).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.